EU bonus cap has not dented financial stability - watchdog

 "The present analysis shows no indication that the so-called bonus cap has a potentially detrimental effect on institutions' financial stability," the EBA added.

-Total fixed pay for so-called identified staff who come under the bonus rules was 10.6 billion euros in 2014, or less than 1 percent of banks' capital, and a fraction of the 53.2 billion euros in total profits that year, EBA said.

-The Bank of England reiterated on Wednesday that fixed pay at banks has risen markedly as a percentage of total pay since the bonus cap was introduced, which makes it harder to recover pay should financial or conduct risks come to light later on.

-The cap and other EU pay rules, such as having to defer a portion of the bonus over several years, generally apply to bankers earning 500,000 euros (393,117 pounds) or more a year.
+The cap and other EU pay rules, such as having to defer a portion of the bonus over several years, generally apply to bankers earning 500,000 euros ($565,800) or more a year.

 The EBA report showed that in its first year of application, the bonus cap was largely complied with across the EU.

-Tweaks to the EU rules have led to a sharp rise in the number of identified staff.
+Tweaks to the EU rules have led to a sharp rise in the number of so-called identified staff, meaning their pay and role in the bank bring them under the regulatory net.

 EU banks employ 2.9 million staff and in 2014 there were 62,787 identified staff, up from 34,060 in the previous year.